Most claimed statistical findings in cross-sectional return predictability are likely true: An Easy Bound on the FDR

+where $\hat{\mu}_\text{pub}$ is the mean published t-stat and the denominator comes from plugging an exponential distribution with mean $\hat{\mu}_\text{pub}-2$ into Equation \eqref{eq:ez-fdr-bound}.

-Table \ref{tab:plugin-extrap} uses Equation (\ref{eq:ez-exp-mean}) to bound $\FDRez$ in a variety of ``predictor zoo'' studies.
+Panel (b) of Table \ref{tab:ez-combined} applies Equation \eqref{eq:ez-fdr-extrap} to a variety of studies.
 For example, Chen and Zimmermann's \citeyearpar{chen2020publication} Table 2 reports that the mean hand-collected t-stat across 77 published predictors is 4.6.
-Equation (\ref{eq:ez-exp-mean}) then implies that $\E\left(|t_{i}|\right)\approx4.6-2=2.6$, and so Equation (\ref{eq:ez-fdr-extrap}) implies $\FDRez\le5\%\exp\left(2/2.6\right)=11\%$.
-Replications and post-publication data tend to result in lower t-statistics, leading to higher FDR bounds from \citet{mclean2016does} and \citet{jacobs2020anomalies}.\footnote{\citet{ChenZimmermann2021} show that replicated t-statistics are as large as hand-collected ones, if the replications carefully follow the original methods.} Nevertheless, the results across five independent teams using various data collection methods are consistent.
-All imply that most claimed findings are true.
+Equation (\ref{eq:ez-fdr-extrap}) then implies $\FDRez \le 5\% / \exp(-2/(4.6-2)) = 11\%$.
+Replications and post-publication data tend to result in lower t-stats, leading to higher FDR bounds using \citepos{mclean2016does} and \citepos{jacobs2020anomalies} replications.
+Nevertheless, the results across six independent teams are consistent.
+All imply that most findings are true.

-The entry for \citet{harvey2016and} (HLZ) is notable because HLZ argue ``that most claimed research findings in financial economics are likely false.''
-Table \ref{tab:plugin-extrap} shows that the difference in conclusions does not arise from a difference in the underlying data.
-In fact, even the methods are similar.
-HLZ's Figure A.1 also suggests an exponential extrapolation, the same extrapolation used in Table \ref{tab:plugin-extrap}.
-And while this figure is buried in the appendix of HLZ, the same exponential extrapolation is featured in Figure 1 of \citet{harvey2017presidential}.
-We will see that HLZ's own FDR estimates are consistent with $\FDRez\le12\%$ (Section \ref{sec:discuss-hlzfdr}) and that the difference in conclusions comes from different interpretations of ``false discovery'' (Section \ref{sec:discuss-interp}).